develosi/factor_fitness/README.md

 Factor Fitness is a fictional e-commerce store that specialises in strength training programs, gym equipment and apparel.

+This project was done as part of my Diploma by Code Institute in Full Stack Web Application Development.
+The objective for this milestone project was to plan, design and develop a project with all the functionalities to work as an actual e-commerce website.

-At present the app is set up as a proof of concept to allow an admin user to be able to log in to create and delete projects.
-While normal users can log in and create or delete tasks to be completed for those projects.
+At present the site is set up as a proof of concept, it allows users to create accounts, verify email addresses and place orders with a Stripe testing API checkout.

-superuser log in details are:

-Username:

-Password:

-Anyone can create a normal user account by registering a username and password, both of which need to be at least five characters long.

-Some dummy content has already been created such as projects and outstanding tasks, this can be overwritten and edited and is just there for proof of concept.
+Superusers are also able to log in and access the product management sections to add, delete or edit current products.

-In its current form the app has many features missing that I would like to add.
+In its current form the site has many features missing that I would like to add in the future.
 I have detailed out these possible features later on in this README file.
-Debugist was created as my fourth milestone project for the Code Institute Level 5 Diploma in Web Application Development.

 ---